 HEART DISEASES, TYPE 2 DIABETES, HYPERTENSION, OBESITY; ALL OF THESE ARE PART OF A RELATIVELY NEW-FANGLED CATEGORY OF DISEASES – LIFESTYLE DISEASES.
 AUSTRIAN PSYCHOLOGIST ALFRED ADLER INTRODUCED THE WORD ‘LIFESTYLE’ BACK IN 1929 TO DESCRIBE THE CHANGING SOCIAL-ECONOMIC HABITS OF A RAPIDLY DEVELOPING MODERN BOURGEOISIE.
 THE ATTRIBUTES OF THIS LIFESTYLE LED TO THE DEVELOPMENT OF A NEWER CLASS OF DISEASES THAT WASN’T PREVALENT AMONG OUR ANCESTORS.
-THESE DISEASES ARE A DIRECT RESULT OF POOR DIETARY AND OTHER LIFESTYLE CHOICES AND HENCE THE NAME.
+THESE DISEASES ARE A DIRECT RESULT OF POOR DIETARY AND OTHER UNHEALTHY LIFESTYLE CHOICES AND HENCE THE NAME.

 In a frenetic age that, unfortunately, rewards the “busy” individual who consigns personal health to coffee table conversations, it is no wonder really that such diseases have taken center-stage.
 “Convenience foods” that people can eat while on the go are packed with appetite suppressing stuff and yet contain negligible amounts of nutrition.
 Such diets have led to the prevalence of diabetes with close to 9% of the worldwide adult population affected by this disease as of last year.
 1